Arisha2902/Arisha2902/README.md

 ## 🧠 About Me

-- 💻 interested in  Web Designing and creating visually captivating digital experiences.
+- 💻 Interested in Web Designing and creating visually captivating digital experiences.
 - 🌱 Sharpening my analytical and programming skills by solving **Data Structures and Algorithms challenges with Python**.
 - 🎨 Exploring **UI/UX** Designing and crafting intuitive user interfaces.
 - 👀 Enjoys coding in **JavaScript** and exploring its endless possibilities.
-- 🤝 Excited to collaborate on **open-source projects**, **hackathons**, and **community-driven initiatives**.
+- 🤝 Thrilled to contribute to **open-source projects**, participate in **hackathons**, and be part of **vibrant tech communities** while delivering clean, scalable, and innovative solutions.

 ---